 International Routes.
 Brazilian and non-Brazilian airlines providing services on international routes are also subject to a variety of bilateral civil air transport agreements that provide for the exchange of air traffic rights between Brazil and various other countries.
 International route rights, as well as the corresponding landing rights, are derived from a variety of air transport agreements negotiated between Brazil and foreign governments.
 Under such agreements, the government of one country grants the government of another country the right to designate one or more of its domestic airlines to operate scheduled services to certain destinations of the former and, in certain cases, to further connect to third-country destinations.
 In Brazil, when additional route frequencies to and from foreign cities become available, any eligible airline may apply to obtain them.
 If there is more than one applicant for a route frequency ANAC must carry out a public bid and award it to the elected airline.
 ANAC grants route frequencies subject to the condition that the recipient airline operate them on a permanent basis.
-If an airline fails to operate at least 80% of the frequency given for that specific route.
+If an airline fails to operate a route for a period of six months or more, ANAC may terminate its rights to that route.
+ANAC may also terminate its right if the recipient airline does not operate at least 80% of the frequency given for that specific route.